dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/1_Groups.md

   G \to G^1 \to \cdots \to \theset{e} \text{ with } G^{i}/G^{i+1}\text{ abelian for all } i
   .$$

+Theorem
+: A group $G$ is solvable iff its derived series terminates.

 **Lemmas:**

 - $G$ is solvable iff $G$ has a terminating *derived series*.